-Group turnover was down 9% at £406m (2021: £446m) largely due to lower revenue from properties for outright sale compared with last year.
-The Group's letting income (which includes Care and Support) was £309m (2021: £299m), an overall rise of 3.3% year on year in line with the rent settlement policy.
-Revenues from our other operations, including Care & Support and the market rent portfolio were broadly constant year on year at around £37m (2021: £38m).
-The market rent portfolio included revenue from our minority stake in Fizzy Living up to the point of disposal.
-Our 9% interest in Fizzy was sold to our partner, Adia, in December 2021 for £35m, which resulted in a loss for the year of £1.5m (see note 31).
+Turnover has increased by 6% at £380m (2021: £358m) largely due to £16.3m of gift aid received from companies in the MTVH group.
+Letting income (which includes Care and Support) was £297m (2021: £287m), an overall rise of 3.5% year on year in line with the rent settlement policy.
+Revenues from our other operations, including Care & Support and the market rent portfolio were up year on year at around £35m (2021: £33m).

-Total revenue from home sales was £59m (2021: £109m).
-Of this, outright sales revenue was £17m (2021: £65m).
-We sold 38 units in the year (2021: 151 units) at an average selling price of £447k (2021: £430k).
-Underlying outright sales profit after deducting selling and marketing costs, was £4m at a 25% gross margin (2021: £8m at a 12% margin).
-The other element of new homes sale revenue comes from the sale of the First Tranche share of Shared Ownership units, which was £42m in the year (2021: £44m).
-We sold 339 First Tranche units (2021: 380 units) achieving a surplus of £5m at 12% (2021: £6m at 14%).
-The first tranche share averaged 35% (2021: 36%) of an average total selling price of £327k (2021: £321k) per unit.
+The revenue from the sale of the first tranche share of shared ownership units was £32m in the year (2021: £38m).
+We sold 279 First Tranche units (2021: 369 units) achieving a surplus of £4m at 12.5% (2021: £4m at 10.5%).
+The first tranche share averaged 35% (2021: 35%) of an average total selling price of £331k (2021: £316k) per unit.
 The Board is committed to creating social housing subsidy through the market sale of homes in order to build more affordable housing than it could otherwise afford.
 This development risk remains a core element of our business plan which is capped and closely monitored by the Board.

-Operating surplus before non-recurring costs for the year was £135m (2021: £138m), down 2%.
-Within this, as noted above, the surplus derived from home sales was down by £6m year on year.
-Total Operating expenses (which include selling costs) were up 18% at £284m (2021: £241m).
-This reflects the increasing level of fire safety expenditure being incurred, the postlockdown return to normal operations, investment in the corporate plan as well as the impact of rising costs of labour and material across all of our operations.
-Adjusting for fire safety related operating costs, the increase was £21m, or 9%.
+Operating surplus before non-recurring costs for the year was £141m (2021: £116m), up 22%.
+Within this, as noted above, gift aid received of £16.3m (2021: Nil) and a year on year increase of £14.2m on the disposal of fixed assets are key contributors to the increase.
+Total Operating expenses (which include selling costs) were up 4% at £275m (2021: £264m).
+This reflects the increasing level of fire safety expenditure being incurred, the post-lockdown return to normal operations, investment in the corporate plan as well as the impact of rising costs of labour and material across all of our operations.

 The Board recognises the safety of customers as its primary concern.
 Reflecting this priority and following recent changes to legislation, guidance and building regulations, related remediation costs represent an area of increasing cost to the business.
-During the year we expensed £19.4m (2021: £13.6m) of costs in respect of remediation of fire safety issues, including surveys and assessments, and capitalised further costs of £3.7m (2021: £6.3m).
-As part of these costs, we have included two items as an nonrecurring charge to operating surplus.
+During the year we expensed £18.3m (2021:£13.3m) of costs in respect of remediation of fire safety issues, including surveys and assessments, and capitalised further costs of £3.7m (2021: £6.0m).
+As part of these costs, we have included two items as an non-recurring charge to operating surplus.
 A provision for non-recoverable costs expected in respect of the fire at Richmond House in 2019 and the related remediation works across the rest of the Worcester Park estate into the future.
 In addition fire-related costs in relation to waking watch and intrusive surveys, totalling £5.6m, have been classed as a non-recurring item.
-As a result of these non-recurring items, reported Operating Surplus is £122m (2021: £138m).
+As a result of these non-recurring items, reported Operating Surplus is £128m (2021: £116m).